 Put safety at the heart of your railway operations

 Dynamics simulations can be used as the cornerstone of the homologation process and can be combined with on-track testing, to conduct tests with regard to unusual behavior, such as running without a functioning signalling system or exceeding permitted line speeds.
 For operators, this approach allows you to quickly and efficiently identify whether anticipated operational gains, such as the reduction of journey times or increasing payload, are indeed achievable.
-While for manufacturers, simulations enable the early identification of safety and technical issues, helping to minimize project delays.
+While for manufacturers, simulations enable the early identification of safety and technical issues, helping to minimise project delays.

 Dynamics simulation for vehicle homologation services provide several benefits for manufactures and operators:

 TÜV SÜD understands the commercial pressures of both rolling stock suppliers and vehicle operators, and has specialist railway test laboratories fully accredited to EN17025.
 We have therefore developed a new approach to the vehicle acceptance process, which reduces the total cost, increases flexibility, shortens project timelines, and reduces project risks.
 By using cutting-edge vehicle dynamics simulations, TÜV SÜD can reduce the need for on-track vehicle testing.

 TÜV SÜD’s unique combination of vehicle dynamics simulation expertise, extensive knowledge about relevant regulations and a fully EN17025 accredited railway test laboratory, enables us to develop the right vehicle homologation strategy for you.
 As a NoBo, AsBo, DeBo and ISA, we can support from project conception to the final signed certificate as well as offering an independent third-party check of your own simulations.